Project vicinity between Port Angeles and Sequim. See larger map.

 What is the project timeline?

-Construction began January 2013 and will be complete by spring 2015.
+Construction began January 2013.
+The project will be virtually completed during summer 2015.

 |Financial Data for PIN 310107B, 310169B